| CECG

 of oxide materials.

-James A. Lynch, Professor of Forest Hydrology,
+James A. Lynch, Emeritus Professor of Forest Hydrology,

 School of Forest Resources.